Treatment Success Rates

 - Quality of life

-- Range of motion (former surgeries tend to bind the abdomen, restricting trunk mobility)
+- Range of motion (prior surgical adhesions can bind the abdomen, restricting trunk mobility)

 As a result, we can now identify the areas where we are most effective, shown below.